BeppeInfo/BeppeInfo.github.io/aboutme.md

 - Bioengineering/Rehabilitation Engineering (somehow related to the first two)
 - Military History (wait, what ?)
 - A little Philosophy (ok, now that's getting weird...)

+You can take a look on my LinkedIn for more technical information about what I do (talk about laziness).